electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

+**Note.** If you developed the factory test code as a project, you may clean-up it the same way as your application project.

 The *impt* usage for factory and production processes is described fully in the [*impt* Production Guide](./ProductionGuide.md).

 #### Full Clean-up ####